olliefr/google-cert-python-project-wk2/README.md

-# A script that interacts with a running web service (REST API)
+# A script that interacts with a running web service

 A project for Week 2 of 'Automating Real-World Tasks with Python' course.

 **Oliver Frolovs, 2020**

 This is free and unencumbered software released into the public domain.

+## Problem definition

+This script reads a bunch of files from a given location, builds JSON requests from them, POSTs the requests to a REST API endpoint and makes sure that the web service responds with success.

 ## Environment